 What is official ID for Equine in Indiana?

-BOAH will recognize three forms of identification as official.
+BOAH recognizes three forms of identification as official.
 All are approved by USDA for interstate movements.

 Sufficient to identify an individual animal, including all of the following

 -Name, age, breed, color, gender, distinctive markings, cowlicks,